SherryKennedy/ETL-CO2_vs_Gas_Prices/README.md

 ### Conclusion
-With the above timeline analysis, one can not predict the future prices of gas and emission values.
-Generally, as stated above, gas prices were affected by the economy, overall supply, consumer demand, and world news.
+With the above timeline analysis, one can not predict the future prices of gas and emission values.[(8)](https://www.canadianenergycentre.ca/oil-and-gas-to-lead-us-energy-consumption-to-2050-says-new-forecast/)[(9)](https://www.cnbc.com/2021/04/15/oil-could-plummet-to-10-by-2050-if-paris-climate-goals-are-achieved.html) Generally, as stated above, gas prices were affected by the economy, overall supply, consumer demand, and world news.
 Currently, it looks like emissions values are similar to the gas prices (use / generation of oil).
 During 1998 and 2014-2015, there was not a similar trend to gas price and emission value.
 Gas prices plunged, but emissions went up.

 Tellingly, during 2015-2016 one can see a downward trend on gas prices as the economy was becoming more fuel-efficient (note: dollar was strong and economy was weak).
 Although, after 2015-2016, the demand for oil increased again.